Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 “But that’s the funny part.
 I’m half native, right?
 I grew up with my grandfather, knew people who were active in, uh, *movements.* I’ve been to Pow-Wows, I make a mean frybread…” Julian gestured to his upper arm, indicating his natural skin tone where he wasn’t covered in white dust.
 “But sometimes the only thing that *maybe* gives me away is black hair and a good tan.
 If I’ve got any kinda stubble at all I’m basically a white fella…and I happen to *love* cheese.”

 Daniel gave him a solemn look up and down.
-He wasn’t wrong---If they ever came to make a movie about the *Misfit* crew, the hunt for Julian’s actor would most likely involve wading through a lot of well-tanned European hardbodies.
+He wasn’t wrong - If they ever came to make a movie about the *Misfit* crew, the hunt for Julian’s actor would most likely involve wading through a lot of well-tanned European hardbodies.
 The hard part would be finding a guy who could get the *attitude* right, rather than a physical match.

 “You’re…well-integrated,” he ventured.